gitter-badger/specs-2/README.md

 * When at least one implementation is done for a particular specification, it is moved to **Draft** maturity level.
-* When significant implementations and successful operational experiences has been obtained, the specification is moved to **Standard** maturity level.
-Besides its RFC number, specifications in this maturity level also gets a STD number in the format of `std-$number-$feature`.
+* When significant implementations and successful operational experiences have been obtained, the specification is moved to **Standard** maturity level.
+Besides its RFC number, specifications in this maturity level also get a STD number in the format of `std-$number-$feature`.
 Specifications may continue to evolve or be replaced by newer specifications.